 After living and traveling in Latin America, then going to college at Yale and enjoying the East Coast, Juana came to the Rocky Mountain West to experience this exotic, wide open landscape that she now calls home.
 Juana made a living as a framing carpenter for three years, building many residential and solar projects.
 She then studied for her master's in architecture at the University of Colorado at Denver.

 The recipient of several travel and research grants, Juana has studied the architecture of Eastern Europe, Maya ruins, and urban forms in Havana.
 Other creative grants funded her set designs for collaboration with dance theater.
-Juana has been adjunct faculty at the University of Colorado where she taught design studio, drawing and graphics, presentation techniques, and color theory.
+Juana has been adjunct faculty at the University of Colorado where she teaches design studio, drawing, graphics, presentation techniques, and color theory.

 Phil founded the firm that became Lawrence and Gómez Architects.
 He continues his ties with us as design advisor and Principal Emeritus.
 Currently, Phil works as project manager for architectural work at the National Park Service.